bkoz/guestbook/README.md

 ## Node Configuration

-1) On each kube node, edit /etc/sysconfig/docker and add presto.haveopen.com:5000 as an insecure registry then restart docker.
+On each kube node, edit /etc/sysconfig/docker and add presto.haveopen.com:5000 as an insecure registry then restart docker.

 INSECURE_REGISTRY='--insecure-registry presto.haveopen.com:5000'

-# systemct restart docker
+`# systemctl restart docker`

-2) Edit mongo-client-service.json and mongod-service.json to reflect the IP address of the nodes which will host the services.
+Edit mongo-client-service.json and mongod-service.json to reflect the IP address of the nodes which will host the services.

 ## Master Configuration

-3) Start the services and replication controllers.
+Start the services and replication controllers.

 $ sudo kubectl create -f mongo-client-service.json
 $ sudo kubectl create -f mongod-service.json
 $ sudo kubectl create -f mongo-client-rc.json
 $ sudo kubectl create -f mongod-rc.json

-4) Verify the endpoints and services are working.
+Verify the endpoints and services are working.

 $ sudo kubectl get endpoints
 NAME            ENDPOINTS